 Update 1 year later.

-And on a fine note, is the Kitchen Aid worth the money?
+And on a final note, is the Kitchen Aid worth the money?

 Absolutely, I have used my kitchen aid every week, some weeks 2 or 3 times, It is robust, great quality and still looking great and working perfectly.
 I can’t imagine my kitchen without it.
 I have had other models of mixers and they do not compare.